SimretAbebe/university-cafeteria-ordering-system/README.md

 The **University Cafeteria Ordering System** is a Java-based object-oriented programming project designed to simulate a food ordering system for university students.
 The system demonstrates fundamental object-oriented programming (OOP) principles through a practical implementation of cafeteria management, food ordering, and payment processing.

-## Problem Statement

-University cafeterias often face challenges in managing food orders, calculating costs, and processing payments efficiently.
-Students need a streamlined system to browse menus, place orders, and complete transactions.
-This project addresses these challenges by implementing a comprehensive ordering system that emphasizes clean OOP design and demonstrates core programming concepts suitable for academic study.

-## Features

 ### Core Functionality
 - **Multi-Cafeteria Support**: Students can choose from multiple cafeteria locations
 - **Dynamic Menu Management**: Each cafeteria maintains its own collection of food items